-Audit scope We performed an audit of the complete financial information of four components and audit procedures on specific balances for a further four components.
-The components where we performed full or specific audit procedures accounted for 79% of profit before tax (on an absolute basis), 77% of Revenue and 75% of Total assets.
+Audit scope • We performed an audit of the complete financial information of four components and audit procedures on specific balances for a further five components.
+We performed central procedures on financial statement line items as detailed in the 'Tailoring the scope' section below.
 Key audit matters Valuation of finished goods inventory provision.
 Impairment and impairment reversals of retail store right-of-use assets and related property, plant and equipment.
 Provision for uncertain tax positions.
-Materiality Overall Group materiality of £19.2m which represents 5% of profit before tax.
+Materiality Overall Group materiality of £18.2m which represents 0.74% of Revenue.